mrizaln/dtl-modern/README.md

     auto b = "abc"sv;
     auto c = "abcdef"sv;

-    // pass at template template argument std::basic_string to get std::basic_string<char> as the result auto maybe_result = dtl_modern::merge<std::basic_string>(a, b, c);
+    // pass a template std::basic_string to get std::basic_string<char> as the result auto maybe_result = dtl_modern::merge<std::basic_string>(a, b, c);
     if (maybe_result.is_conflict()) {
         // well, conflict happen, what to do ...